Waste collection in the Region of Peel has changed to a bi-weekly alternating schedule for garbage and recycling collection.

-If the carts aren’t suitable for your household you can exchange them in April 2016 for free.
-Starting May 1, 2016, a $25 exchange fee per cart will apply.
+If the carts aren't suitable for your household you can change them for smaller or larger-sized carts.
+An exchange fee of $25 will apply.
+Get more details about changing a cart size.

 If you are a tenant moving into a rented property, please use the carts that are already at your new home.
 If the carts aren’t suitable for you, please speak to your property owner/landlord.
 Only property owners/landlords can request a cart exchange.

 Blue boxes and grey boxes filled with recyclables and old green bins filled with organics are no longer collected.

 You can choose from 3 options for your existing bins and containers.

 Watch the options available to you for your existing bins and containers.

 Alternatively you can drop off your old, empty bins for free at any Peel Community Recycling Centre (CRC).
 At the CRC, be sure to dispose of your bins and/or boxes in the bulky plastic bin – not the garbage bin.

 Please consider re-purposing your old green bin to store pet food, bird seed, sand or walkway salt.